ampproject/amphtml/extensions/amp-story-shopping/amp-story-shopping.md

 Tapping them opens a product description page (PDP) within the `amp-story-shopping-attachment`.

 -   They must be a child of [`amp-story-grid-layer`](https://amp.dev/documentation/components/amp-story-grid-layer/).
--   They are (positioned `absolute`)[https://developer.mozilla.org/en-US/docs/Web/CSS/position#values].
+-   They are positioned [`absolute`](https://developer.mozilla.org/en-US/docs/Web/CSS/position#values).
 Use custom CSS to place them on the page.
--   Use `top` and `left` CSS rules with percentage based units for responsive placement.
+-   Use `top` and `left` CSS rules with percentage based units for responsive layout.

 ```html
 ...